datapunchorg/punch/README.md

 Go to `dist` folder, then check [User Guide](UserGuide.md) to see how to run punch command.

+## Quick Start

+You could use `punch` to deploy Spark on [Minikube](https://minikube.sigs.k8s.io/docs/start/), and run Spark application from there.

+For details, go to `dist` folder in your shell terminal, then follow [Quick Start Guide](QuickStart_Minikube.md).

 ## TODO

 1. Attach tag (e.g. punch-topology=xxx) to AWS resources created by punch